Neil Spiller: Spiller Farmer Architects

 After graduating, Spiller moved to Blackheath and formed the practice Spiller Farmer Architects with fellow Thames Polytechnic alumnus Laurie Farmer in 1987.
 The two would collaborate on architectural drawings, dividing card-stock between themselves to produce what Spiller terms 'schizophrenic drawings'.
 These early works largely focused on objects isolated from their spaces rather than drawing spaces themselves, contextualised by objects.
 An early example of this is their Vitriolic Column (1986), with Spiller citing Charles Jencks as an early influence.
 Spiller Farmer also produced plans for Milwaukee and Genoa made anew, with reference to Le Corbusier's ambition to redesign Paris.
-Much of this early work was published in Building Design at the time.
+Much of this early work was published contemporarily in the magazine Building Design.

 The Spiller Farmer practice was based in London and opened offices in Bratislava in 1990.
-The same year they published their early drawings in a collection titled Burning Whiteness, Plumb Black Lines, with Cedric Price introducing the volume.
+The same year they published their early drawings in a collection titled Burning Whiteness, Plump Black Lines, with Cedric Price introducing the volume.
 Spiller incorporated much of Price's philosophy of architecture around this time, chiefly his ideas regarding architecture as an enabling and liberating technology.
 Due to the economic recession, Spiller Farmer Architects was dissolved in 1995.
 Farmer however remained in Slovakia and continued to work under the practice's name.
 His company eventually diversified into real estate consultancy, being re-founded in Zagreb in 2003.